BrianFranklin/Brightcove-JS-MAPI/README.md

 ------
 Performs an API search query.

-- **pParams** *Either an object containing the API parameters to apply to the given command, or a single value which is applied to the command's default selector*
+- **pParams** *Either an object containing the API parameters to apply to the given command, or a single value which is applied to the command's default selector; for "any", "all" or "none" arguments, use a string value for a single search term, or an array value for multiple search terms*

 	Default:
 	Type:		Mixed